Anterior Cervical Decompression and Fusion Surgery

 Will I set off metal detectors?

-Will I be able to have I have an MRI after surgery?
+Can i have an MRI after ACDF surgery?

-- Yes, the titanium instrumentation does not react to the magnet in the MRI machine however you should still notify the MRI facility of the presence of the instrumentation.
+Yes, after someone has ACDF surgery they are still able to have an MRI.
+The titanium instrumentation does not react to the magnet in the MRI machine however you should still notify the MRI facility of the presence of the instrumentation.